-Two new studies highlight the benefits of mindfulness training for police officers, firefighters, and other professionals who work in high-pressure jobs.
+Two new studies highlight the benefits of meditation for police officers and firefighters.

 The research was published in the journal Psychiatry Research.
-It investigated the effects of mindfulness on police offers and firefighters and particularly how mindfulness training increases their resilience.
+It investigated the effects of meditation on firefighters and police officers.
+In particular, it showed how mindfulness training increases resilience.

 Of course, it isn’t just police officers and firefighters who can benefit from the increased resilience offered by mindfulness.
 We all face stress and pressure, and we can all benefit from being more able to cope with difficult situations [READ: Remaining positive in hard times].